Riding the Trend or Protecting Profits | NextEra Energy Inc. (NEE)

-NextEra Energy Inc. (NYSE:NEE) went up by 0.91% from its latest closing price compared to the recent 1-year high of $303.72.
-The company’s stock price has collected 6.17% of gains in the last five trading sessions.
+NextEra Energy Inc. (NYSE:NEE) went down by -0.73% from its latest closing price compared to the recent 1-year high of $308.06.
+The company’s stock price has collected -0.86% of loss in the last five trading sessions.
 Barron’s reported on 10/11/20 that How to Play the Next Industrial Revolution

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.